Izzmo/grunt-systemjs-builder/README.md

 ## Files

-Configuring the source and destination files is done in the standard grunt way using the "files" property of the target (see example below)
+Configuring the source and destination files are done in the standard grunt way using the "files" property of the target (see example below).

 ## Example